PantherML/how-to-build-a-coding-agent/README.md

 - Adding more specialized tools (web scraping, API calls, etc.)
 - Implementing tool chaining and workflows
-- Adding persistent memory and state management
+- Adding persistent memory & state management
 - Building web interfaces for your agents
 - Integrating with other AI models and services